jordanpatton/jsonp-sandbox/README.md

 The following things will happen _very_ quickly when you click `Inject`:

 1. Browser adds a `script` node to the DOM.
-2. Browser requests a file matching the script node's `src`.
+2. Browser requests a cross-origin file from the [server](http://localhost:3000/dynamic.js).
 3. Server generates the script dynamically.
 4. Browser loads the generated script.
 5. Browser parses the generated script and adds the result to memory.